Can you Find Ikigai in Your Morning Cup of Coffee?

-This inspiring and touching video sponsored by Nescafe highlights how ikigai is unique to the individual and involves the pursuit of something one cares about with a strong connection of service to others, be they family, friends, students, customers employers or animals.
+This inspiring and touching video of ikigai examples sponsored by Nescafe highlights how ikigai is unique to the individual and involves the pursuit of something one cares about with a strong connection of service to others, be they family, friends, students, customers, employers or animals.

-In Okinawa, they live longer and happier lives because they know their reason for waking up.
+In Okinawa, it is believed that residents live longer and happier lives because they know their reason for waking up.

 Here in Okinawa there is a term, Ikiagi.
 Ikigai means “the reason you wake up for in the morning”.

 There are times when I want to throw my alarm clock far away (at the wall), but I’ll resist and instead give myself a kick up the ass to get up and start running.

 My reason to get up in the morning is to watch my students improve at my dance school.

 My ikigai is taking on the responsibility I have for the horses I look after and the people I have contact with.

 When I see that my customers are happy, I am happy.

 I do not have any siblings but I have many grandchildren.
 Seeing them and having them visit is what ikigai is for me.